dtaivpp/ghost-starter/README.md

 CLOUDFLARE_TOKEN=
 ```

-After deploying you will need to go into your Cloudflare Dashbaord and r
+After deploying you will need to go into your Cloudflare Dashbaord and configure your domain.